 - CRM functionality,

 - conference calling,

 Those features are all dynamic enough to visibly influence your business; we aren’t talking about periphery features that only would be useful in specific situations, but MVP features that most in the industry charge extra for.

-By keeping Grasshopper in the corner of their eye for so long, Talkroute has fallen victim to the same flaw Grasshopper has—a lack of advanced features.
 If you want a plain old call forwarding number without any extra oomph, Talkroute isn’t bad, but if you want an actual virtual phone system with useful features, it won’t deliver results for you like most other virtual phone systems.